mattainge/viddyoze-code-test/README.md

 ## Installation

 Clone this repo and spin up in a PHP 7.4 web environment.
 Ensure static .js and .css file types can be serviced.
+Set the root as /public.

 ## Usage

-Navigate to the root, or index.php.
+Navigate to the web root, or /index.php.

 ## Contributing
 None.